stripe/stripe-dotnet/readme.md

 	...
 	</appSettings>

-2) In your application initialization, call
+b) In your application initialization, call (this is a programmatic way, but you only have to do it once during startup)

 	StripeConfiguration.SetApiKey("[your api key here]");

-3) In any of the service constructors documented below, you can optionally pass the api key. i.e...
+c) In any of the service constructors documented below, you can optionally pass the api key (not recommended for single app/single key use). i.e...

 	var planService = new StripePlanService("[your api key here]");